Oriolac/seu/docs/docs/sprints/sprint2.md

 # Sprint 2

-The first sprint was held from 13th October to 26th November.
+The second sprint was held from 13th October to 26th November.

 ## User Stories